sonic-net/SONiC/doc/aaa/TACACS+ Server Monitor.md

 - TACACS+ monitor also will write warning message to syslog when following event happen:
     - Any server latency is -1, which means the server is unreachable.
     - Any server latency is bigger than high_latency_threshold.
-- Hostcfgd will monitor TACPLUS_SERVER_LATENCY table and re-generate TACACS config file:
+- Hostcfgd will monit TACPLUS_SERVER_LATENCY table and re-generate TACACS config file:
+    - When monitor feature disabled, hostcfgd will not monit TACPLUS_SERVER_LATENCY table.
     - Hostcfgd will cache last time table data, and compare with latest table data.
     - Based on compare result, if found following change, hostcfgd will re-generate TACACS config file:
         - Any server latency is -1, which means the server is unreachable.